honvidan/flutter_images_picker/README.md

 This plugin requires iOS 9.0 or higher.

-Starting with version **0.8.1** the iOS implementation uses PHPicker to pick (multiple) images on iOS 14 or higher.
+Starting with version **0.0.3** the iOS implementation uses ImagePicker to pick (multiple) images on iOS 14 or higher.
-As a result of implementing PHPicker it becomes impossible to pick HEIC images on the iOS simulator in iOS 14+.
-This is a known issue.
-Please test this on a real device, or test with non-HEIC images until Apple solves this issue.
-[63426347 - Apple known issue](https://www.google.com/search?q=63426347+apple&sxsrf=ALeKk01YnTMid5S0PYvhL8GbgXJ40ZS[…]t=gws-wiz&ved=0ahUKEwjKh8XH_5HwAhWL_rsIHUmHDN8Q4dUDCA8&uact=5)

 Add the following keys to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`: